Raathigesh/Raathigesh.github.io/_posts/2015-08-23-TypeScript 'For-of' Loop.md

 }
 {% endhighlight %}

-I think you would agree this code is not so readable.
+I think you would agree that this code is not very readable.

 ## For-In Loop
-JavaScript also has a For-In loop which we could use to iterate over an array as below but IT DOESN'T WORK AS EXPECTED.
+JavaScript (ES5) also has a For-In loop which we could use to iterate over an array as below but IT DOESN'T WORK AS EXPECTED.

 {% highlight javascript %}
 var Items = ["Key", "Phone", "Car"];